blbadger/blbadger.github.io/nonlinear-dimension.md

 Here 'nonlinear transformations' is taken to mean the set of all equations that are nonlinear (ie any non limited to unary exponents) or piecewise linear.

-### Maps from finite to infinite are nonlinear
+### Nonlinear transformations from finite to infinite length

+In set-theoretic geometry, there are as many points in a line of finite length than there are in the entire real number line, which is of infinite length.
+This means that there can be some function $f$ that maps each point of a finite line segment to each point on the number line, or in other words that there is some function $f$ that maps a finite length onto an infinite one bijectively.

-Topological dimension and scaling (fractal) dimension are equivalent for the classical objects in which topological dimension is defined: a point is 0-dimensional, a line 1-dimensional, a plane surface two-dimensional etc.  An object in one dimension of finite length may be mapped to the entire real line
+In summary, an object in one dimension of finite length may be mapped to the entire real line

 [insert curve mapping line segment to all reals]

 ### Changes in dimension require infinite maps

+Topological dimension and scaling (fractal) dimension are equivalent for the classical objects in which topological dimension is defined: a point is 0-dimensional, a line 1-dimensional, a plane surface two-dimensional etc.

 see also space-filling curve length